.

 Clement was born in Rome, and considered a Roman, he was also raised as a Jew.
 His service to the church began in 88AD.
 He converted to Christianity through the teachings of Peter and Paul.
 He is best known for his letter to the Corinthians I & II, “…those who are great can not subside with those who are little nor the little without the great…”

-He is known as the patron saint to those who work in water, iron and marble, the patron saint of stone masons
+He is known as the patron saint to those who work in water, iron and marble, the patron saint of stone masons metal workers and blacksmiths.

 Clement was known to have converted many pagans to Christian beliefs.
 Paul considered him an Apostolic man.
 To be Apostolic meant you understood the teachings of Christ so well, it is as if Clement were an Apostle and follower of Jesus Christ while he walked on the earth.
 Paul also mentions Clement in Philippians 4:3 – 62AD.
 He states that Clement is in the Book of Life.
 To be in this book, one is ensured ever lasting life on the day of judgment.
 Even before birth, those who will be born are written in this book.
 A related concept appears in Ezekiel 9:4, where an angel marks the righteous on their foreheads for life, while the remaining inhabitants of Jerusalem are doomed.

-However, Clement was not void of controversy within the his own caste, his mind was of the single trinity, Homousian.
+However, Clement was not void of controversy within his own caste, his mind was of the single trinity, Homousian.
 Rather than as Gnostic perspective, Arianism.
 He admonished the Gnostics.
 Clement was consider righteous, a justification in faith.
 “To justify is to declare righteous.
 Justification is an act of God whereby He pronounces a sinner to be righteous because of that sinner’s faith in Christ.
 According to one theologian, “the root idea in justification is the declaration of God, the righteous judge, that the man who believes in Christ, sinful though he may be, is righteous—is viewed as being righteous, because in Christ he has come into a righteous relationship with God”

 In 98AD he caught the attention of the Roman Caesar Trajan.
 It appeared to Trajan that he was converting too many Pagans to his Christian beliefs.
 When Clement refused to make a sacrifice to the pagan gods, Trajan exiled him from Rome, and sent to the city of Inkerman, this is region of Sevastopol in Crimea.
 The penalty for his crime was forces labor in the quarries.
 A full account of what happen is still unknown.
 However, it is believed that Clement converted many high-ranking citizens of the region before being his exiled to Crimea.